 What I learned: Not everyone will like what you write, and sometimes you have to compromise.
 In front of the school’s editorial review board, we backed the artistic merits of the piece and explained our reasons for publishing it.
 I didn’t lose my job, but the school started examining what we did more closely.
 They also closed the separate checking account we’d used to stash advertising income, another way to rein in some of our independence.
 Their actions might rankle some, but they were compromises I could live with.

 A lot of students came through the newspaper office looking for an opportunity to contribute, not just writers but aspiring photographers, graphic designers and editorial cartoonists.
 Many were so-so.
 Some were just plain bad.
 When I was editor, a freshman came in who liked cartooning.
 His technique left a lot to be desired but he had a good sense of humor and was tapped into what was happening on campus.
 Despite the reservations of some of the editors I worked with, I used him on a regular basis.

 What I learned: Take chances on people.
 That freshman was Mike Smith, who went on to become an award-winning editorial cartoonist at the Las Vegas Sun.
 Other writers I worked with became daily newspaper reporters, editors and authors.

 What I learned: If you’ve got the basics, the degree doesn’t matter as much as the drive.
 The summer after that first year of grad school I parlayed an internship with a magazine publisher into a full-time job, and never looked back.
-Nine years ago I went back to grad school – as a journalism professor.
+Years later I went back to grad school – as an adjunct professor.